All on Board: Incorporating national gender and emergency management guidelines

 This project is an initiative to address the growing interest in the impact of gender on emergency management (EM) and the recognised need for gender to be incorporated into national guidelines.
 The background of this federally funded NEMP project is outlined below.

-Over the past 12 months, the project team has incorporated feedback from more than 350 emergency management personnel across Australia.
+Over 2016, the project team incorporated feedback from more than 350 emergency management personnel across Australia.
 The result is the following three documents.
 Thank you to all that contributed feedback.
 Please read and circulate widely:

 The project has been externally peer reviewed and evaluated.
 Find the peer evaluation here.